gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 is not always consistent.
 For the sake of this discussion, I will be using the following definitions:

-* **Provider**: The interface between Terraform and an arbitrary resource to be managed.
+* **Provider**: The interface between Terraform and services and/or infrastructure to be managed.

 * **State**: The Terraform representation of the current configuration of a resource.
 Used by Terraform to decide if a resource needs